Snapraise/redis_code_cov/README.md

 Warning - this is ALPHA quality software, be careful before running it in production.
 It will increment a Redis counter for EACH method call.
 Depeneding on your traffic it could slow down your application.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/redis_code_cov`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation

 Add this line to your application's Gemfile: